Kathleen Thormod Carr is a fine art photographer, author

 widely exhibited at galleries and museums, and purchased

-for the Polaroid collection and other private collections.
+for the Polaroid collection, the Hawaii State Foundation on Culture and the Arts, and other private collections.

 published as fine art posters by Editions

 work, most recently with digital infrared, Photoshop techniques, handcoloring, and underwater video and stills of wild dolphins and whales.
+Her recently released DVD, Whale Journey: Connecting with the Humpback Whales, contains stunning footage, and is available through Amazon and her estore.
 She is known for her outstanding work with Polaroid image and emulsion

 transfer photography, SX-70 manipulations and archival pigment digital